seansica/datasci-207-final-project/dosdetect/README.md

-Got it, here's the updated README documentation with the markdown table for the flags:

 # DosDetect

 The 'dosdetect' package can be installed with pip and interacted with using a command-line interface (CLI).
 The CLI provides 47 configurable flags to customize the pipeline according to your needs.